Lamarkaz/parasol/README.md

 ##### Run development environment:
 `parasol`

+## Interactive Javascript Session
+The development environment will automatically spawn a REPL Javascript interative session on startup.
+The new session allows you to interact synchronously with your deployed contracts and the web3 instance.
+It also allows you access to a set of handy global variables.

+In order to print the list of available global variables and commands just type `.help` in the interactive shell.

+A nice feature of the parasol session is that it automatically handles Promises synchronously.
+This makes life easier when interacting with contracts and web3.

+For example, in the default Parasol installation, if you run this:

+`contracts['Token.sol:Token'].methods.name().call()`

+The session will return the token name `'Token'` instead of a Promise.
+Notice that you don't even need to type `await` before the Promise call.
+It is automatically appended.

 ## Contract Deployment
 INFURA.io is the default node endpoint for Parasol deployments on all supported networks.
 The available networks are: `mainnet`, `ropsten`, `kovan`, `rinkeby` and `infuranet`